 Early in the book when talking about Reconstruction, Tisby says,

 “Even after the calamitous events of the Civil War, many citizens and politicians maintained a moderate stance on race and civil rights.
 Unionists in the North tended to show more concern about the status of former white Confederates than for the status of freedpeople (page 92)”

 It is easier to see with overt actions, but the later chapters are important in showing that when the church is racially isolated or assumes White normative culture or bias, those that are not White are alienated.
-Said another way, if we as individuals have a view of the person we are identifying with in a situation and we default to identifying with the White people in the story but we do not include identifying with non-White people in the story of a situation, then we have drawn a line about who we included as children of God and who we do not.
+Said another way, if we as individuals have a view of the person we are identifying within a situation and we default to identifying with the White people in the story, but we do not include identifying with non-White people in the story, then we have drawn a line about who we have included as children of God and who we have not.

-The tragedy of the Color of Compromise is not just that slavery or Jim Crow happened and that at the church was largely on the wrong side.
-The tragedy of Color of Compromise is that because slavery and Jim Crow happened, and minority Christians were largely pushed out and separate White and non-White churches arose, leaving a relational break, which led to a cultural separation, which has resulted in modern lack of empathy and a lack of awareness among much of the White church that there even is a problem.
+The tragedy of the Color of Compromise is not just that slavery or Jim Crow happened and that at the church was mostly on the wrong side.
+The tragedy of the Color of Compromise is that because slavery and Jim Crow happened, and minority Christians were largely pushed out.
+Separate White and non-White churches arose, leaving a relational break, which led to a cultural separation, which has resulted in a modern lack of empathy and a lack of awareness among much of the White church that there even is a problem.

 The church as a whole is no longer fighting about whether slavery is biblical (there is still some discussion on these questions, but not much).
-The church as a whole as not however, adequately grappled with how patterns of history have led to continued separation that today has resulted in a compromised church that is unable to squarely address racism.
+The church as a whole has not; however, adequately grappled with how patterns of history have led to the continued separation that today has resulted in a compromised church that is unable to address racism squarely.